 Where: 6475 Co Rd.
 203, Durango

-The Lowdown: As the only naturally heated water in the Animas Valley region north of Durango, Trimble Hot Springs is the secret hideout that will make your stay in the area completely relaxing.
-With water rich in minerals that flows from volcanic fissures, Trimble Hot Springs is located at a resort, but is open to the public for an inexpensive soak.
-For more information, visit the Trimble Spa and Natural Hot Springs Resort website.
+The Lowdown: As the only naturally heated water in the Animas Valley region north of Durango,this hot springs is the secret hideout that will make your stay in the area completely relaxing.
+With water rich in minerals that flows from volcanic fissures, Durango Hot Springs is located at a resort, but is open to the public for an inexpensive soak.
+For more information, visit the Durango Hot Springs Resort website.

 10. Wiesbaden Hot Springs